-A seated calf raise is a variation of the standing calf raise; in which you are seated on a machine or a flat bench with a bent knee at 90-degrees.
-The weight is supported at the base of your quads and you lift the weight using your calves.
+A seated calf raise is a variation of the standing calf raise; in which you are seated on a machine or a flat bench, bending your knees at 90-degrees.
+The weight is supported at the base of your quads and you lift the weight using your calf muscles.

 It is a very effective isolation exercise that targets the three most important muscle groups in the calves, the gastrocnemius, the soleus and the tibialis anterior.

 Often, we have seen the seated calf raise being performed as an accessory exercise at the far end of a workout.